-A registered charity may be removed from the Charities Register (deregistered) under the Charities Act 2005, either by request or on a decision by Charities Services.
+A registered charity may be removed from the charities register (deregistered) under the Charities Act 2005, either by request or on a decision by the independent Charities Registration Board.

 The following information addresses the deregistration process and what happens after deregistration.

 When and why would a charity want to be deregistered?

 Charitable status is voluntary in New Zealand.
 A charity may ask to be deregistered at any time and for any reason.
 For example, a charity may request deregistration if it is winding-up and will cease to exist.

 How should a charity ask to be deregistered?